-Ingrid Pettersson, is a Norwegian Fashion designer.
-She graduate from the Oslo National Academy 2 years ago, and today we will show you her recent work.
+Ingrid Pettersson is a Norwegian Fashion designer.
+She graduates from the Oslo National Academy 2 years ago, and today we will show you her recent work.
 She created different realities through texts and illustrations.
 Her last collection is an interesting mix of shapes, textures, and colors, which reflect the innovation of her aesthetics.
-She studies how clothing can convey the mood, lifestyle, and emotions.
-By playing with historical and new references, they`re took out of context and recoded in fictional an alternative reality.
+She studies how clothing can convey mood, lifestyle, and emotions.
+By playing with historical and new references, they’re taking out of context and recoded in fictional an alternative reality.

 For those who don’t know you, tell us about your background

 I am a 25-year-old Norwegian fashion designer based in Oslo.
 In 2015 I graduated from Oslo National Academy of the Arts with a bachelor in fashion design.
-The recent years my projects have been based on creating clothes influenced by fictional muse – characters that shapes the projects in various ways.
-I basically want to be a storyteller, not by using words, but by using fabrics, colors, shapes and tactility.
+The recent years my projects have been based on creating clothes influenced by a fictional muse – characters that shape the projects in various ways.
+I basically want to be a storyteller, not by using words, but by using fabrics, colors, shapes, and tactility.

 When did you know you wanted to be a fashion designer?